langf00rd/hashnode/cl6tngmoe0fy3genv8gml47ir.md

 ```

 Our component(s)' compiled code can be found in the dist folder.
-This is the folder that will be deployed to npm
+This is the folder we’ll be deploying to npm.

 ![Dist folder screenshot](https://res.cloudinary.com/follio/image/upload/v1660495468/scwtx4wozwot0bmyhsyc.png)

-## The Frontend Code
+## Importing Our Library

 In the `example/src/App.js` file, our library is imported together with the CSS file containing all of our stylings.